Freeze-dried beef testicle supplement capsules on a wooden surface next to a glass of water and a notebook

 While the testosterone angle is overstated, the nutritional profile has real substance:

-The nutritional profile is modest compared to liver (which delivers 2,944% DV of B12 and 731% of vitamin A in a 3 oz serving).
+The nutritional profile is modest compared to liver (which delivers several thousand percent of the DV for B12 and many times the DV for vitamin A in a single serving).
 Testicle supplements aren't nutrient bombs the way liver is.
 Their appeal lies more in the tissue-specific compounds — peptides and growth factors unique to reproductive tissue — than in raw vitamin content.

 The "Like Supports Like" Principle: History and Science